G.E.M. Dandy PolyTable & Charisma Audio Musiko Tonearm by Dave Thomas

 When Necessity Breeds Musicality

 A funny thing happened on the way to the Musiko.
 That’s Musiko, as in the unipivot tonearm from Charisma Audio.
 I reviewed the wonderful Charisma MC-2 moving coil phono cartridge about five years ago and have been dying to try more of their products ever since.
 So when Charisma’s Bernard Li offered me the opportunity to review the Musiko, I jumped all over it.
 A few days later, I received an email from Li saying the arm was on its way.
-It was at about that same time that I came to a frightening realization.
+Around that same time, I came to a frightening realization.
 My reference table, the Small Audio Manufacture Aldebaran, does not have a tonearm board that can accommodate the Musiko.
-I thought about checking with all of my audiophile friends to see if one of them had a table that I could borrow to do the Musiko review with.
+I thought about checking with all my audiophile friends to see if one of them had a table I could borrow to do the Musiko review.
 Luckily, Li had an even better idea.
-Li’s good friend George E. Merrill, the designer of the legendary “Merrill Heirloom” turntable and founder of G.E.M.
-Dandy Products, Inc., has a turntable called the PolyTable that was fitted with an armboard that could accommodate the Musiko.
+Li’s good friend George E. Merrill, designer of the legendary “Merrill Heirloom” turntable and founder of G.E.M.
+Dandy Products, Inc., has a turntable called the PolyTable fitted with an armboard that could accommodate the Musiko.
 Problem solved, and now I would have the privilege of also reviewing the Polytable.
-Life was good… well except for the COVID-19 pandemic, a Titanic full of civil unrest, and the death of my 15-year-old Boston Terrier, Max.
+Life was good… well, except for the COVID-19 pandemic, a Titanic full of civil unrest, and the death of my 15-year-old Boston Terrier, Max.

 Musiko Tonearm

-The Musiko is a medium mass tonearm.
+The Musiko is a medium-mass tonearm.
 Unlike most unipivot tonearms, which use silicone to stabilize and dampen the arm, the Musiko uses a ring magnet.
-It does not invite the mess of silicone fluid and has much better stability and control.
-Also, the magnetic damping system is adjustable.
-Rubber rings are used to dampen the armtube and counterweight.
+It avoids the mess of silicone fluid and offers much better stability and control.
+The magnetic damping system is also adjustable.
+Rubber rings dampen the armtube and counterweight.
 It will accommodate most cartridges, and since it does not come with a tonearm cable, feel free to use any cable with a standard female DIN.
-The Musiko’s internal wiring and male DIN plug are made by Cardas.
+Musiko makes the internal wiring and male DIN plug.
 I would be mounting my recently acquired Air Tight PC7 cartridge, and the tonearm cable I used was the TiGLON M.G.L.
-10P.
+10P.h

 G.E.M.
 Dandy PolyTable

 The G.E.M.
 (George E. Merrill) Dandy Polytable is a fascinating table to me.
-It’s designed as if George Merrill simply decided to see what he could do if all he wanted to do was build a table that focused strictly on the things that lead to good music reproduction.
+It’s designed as if George Merrill simply decided to see what he could do if all he wanted to do was build a table focused strictly on what leads to good music reproduction.
 Large, monolithic looking plinth, GONE!
 Massive platter with lead or precious metal inserts, SEE YA!
-Gigantic chrome and acrylic stand for the table to sit on, OUTTA HERE!
+Gigantic chrome-and-acrylic stand for the table to sit on, OUTTA HERE!
 Instead, what he’s produced closely resembles the little Christmas tree that Charlie Brown brought home.
-The looks of the PolyTable are so spartan that it makes a Rega Planar 3 look gaudy.
+The PolyTable looks so spartan that it makes a Rega Planar 3 look gaudy.
 But what Merrill has focused on here is energy management through engineering and parts reduction.
 Instead of a massive plinth, you get a minimalist one that is designed to minimize energy flow.
 The plinth is basically the platter’s diameter with two short arms sticking out to hold the power switch and a built-in bubble level, and a long arm to mount your tonearm to.

 The PolyTable used to be available with a Jelco tonearm, but since the demise of Jelco, Merrill simply makes the table without an arm.
 Luckily, the PolyTable will accommodate most arms, even arms as large as 12″.
-There are no vibrating materials used (such as metal or glass) in the signal path, and the platter is a simple two-piece system with a damped drive platter.
+No vibrating materials (such as metal or glass) are used in the signal path, and the platter is a simple two-piece system with a damped drive platter.
 On top of the platter is Merrill’s own R.C.C.
-(Rubber Cork Compound) mat that works to dampen the vinyl and decouple any platter energy.
-The PolyTable uses an oil-filled spindle bearing, and a custom made drive motor that is stable and quiet.
+(Rubber Cork Compound) mat, which dampens the vinyl and decouples platter energy.
+The PolyTable uses an oil-filled spindle bearing and a custom-made drive motor that is stable and quiet.
 But you can upgrade the table by adding Merrill’s Digital Motor Drive ($790.00).
-There are three adjustable feet at the bottom that can be used with the bubble level to achieve proper table balance and minimize resonance.
+Three adjustable feet at the bottom can be used with the bubble level to achieve proper table balance and minimize resonance.

-For a little extra money, the PolyTable also comes in two other forms: The Super ($2,495.00) comes with the Digital Motor Drive and Fluid Damped Motor, and the Signature ($2,995.00) comes with a two-piece plinth that allows the motor and bearing to be isolated from the arm.
+For a little extra money, the PolyTable also comes in two other forms: the Super ($2,495.00) comes with the Digital Motor Drive and Fluid Damped Motor, and the Signature ($2,995.00) comes with a two-piece plinth that isolates the motor and bearing from the arm.
 This review is of the Standard version.

 Setup

 My immediate reaction to the sound of this combination was very exciting.
-I played a lot of recordings that excelled in dynamics, especially percussions.
-The first song of note was “Nardis” from the Mobile Fidelity 45RPM pressing of Patricia Barber’s Café Blue.
-If you’ve been anywhere near a C.E.S. during the last decade, you are no doubt familiar with this feast of percussions.
+I played a lot of recordings that excelled in dynamics, especially percussion.
+The first song of note was “Nardis” from the Mobile Fidelity 45RPM pressing of Patricia Barber’sh Café Blue.
+If you’ve been anywhere near a C.E.S. during the last decade, you are no doubt familiar with this feast of percussion.
 What the PolyTable and SA-1.2 arm do with this track is impressive.
 There is so much air around realistically rendered instruments that I jumped up to turn out the lights to become wholly immersed in the performance.

 Down to Business